FlorianDietz/comgra/README.md

   Note how the values displayed at the bottom update immediately whenever you select a new node, or change a selector.
 This allows you to investigate many different hypotheses quickly, without waiting for results or having to restart your experiment.

   Next, we investigate if the network parameters show any suspicious behavior.
-To do so, we select a parameter node and move the slider for the training step.
+To do so, we select a node that represents a network parameter and move the slider for the training step.

   <img src="src/assets/screenshots_for_tutorial/slideshow_parameter_updates/00.png" width="100%"/>
   <img src="src/assets/screenshots_for_tutorial/slideshow_parameter_updates/01.png" width="100%"/>